 There are several reasons why Safari may not be quitting.
 These include out-of-date software, cache, too many tabs open, and simply being frozen.
 We hope these methods of Force Quitting applications helped you to get Safari closed out.

-In order to prevent future issues with Safari, and other applications as well, you should ensure you run software updates frequently.
+To prevent future issues with Safari, and other applications as well, you should ensure you run software updates frequently.

-Additionally, third-party apps like CleanMyMac X can help prevent problems with Safari by automatically running maintenance scripts, and clearing malware and system cache, among a host of other handy tasks.
+Additionally, third-party apps like CleanMyMac X can help prevent problems with Safari by automatically running maintenance scripts and clearing malware and system cache, among a host of other handy tasks.